-Dr. Haber was the Principle Investigator on four NIH R01 grants and on numerous other grants and contracts.
+Dr. Haber was the principal investigator on four NIH R01 grants and on numerous other grants and contracts.
 He published over 130 peer-reviewed papers and a few book chapters.

 Dr. Haber taught courses in probability theory, statistical inference, and on analysis of categorical, survival and infectious diseases data.
-He directed numerous PhD dissertations and Master theses.
+He directed numerous PhD dissertations and master's theses.

 Areas of Interest

 - Data Science

 - Infectious Disease Dynamics

 - PhD 1976, Hebrew University, Jerusalem

 - BIOS 511: Intro.to Statistical Inference